15+ B2B Cold Email Templates That Actually Get Replies [2026]

 Thanks, [Your name]

 Why it works: Asking for a referral is psychologically easier to respond to than a sales pitch.
-The prospect does not have to evaluate your product, make a buying decision, or commit their time — they just have to forward a name.
-The phrase "even just a name" lowers the bar further.
-People are naturally helpful when the ask is small and specific.
+The prospect does not have to evaluate your product or commit their time — they just have to forward a name.
+"Even just a name" lowers the bar further.

 Pro tips:

-• This template has surprisingly high reply rates because the ask is so small.
-People feel good about helping, even if they cannot help themselves.
+- Surprisingly high reply rates because the ask is so small.
+People feel good about helping.

-• When you get a name, reference the referral in your outreach to the new contact.
-"Hi [New Name], [Original Contact] suggested I reach out to you about..."
+- When you get a name, reference the referral in your outreach to the new contact: "Hi [New Name], [Original Contact] suggested I reach out about..."

-• Do not use this template if the original contact explicitly said "not interested."
-That is a boundary you should respect.
+- Do not use this template if the original contact said "not interested."
+Respect the boundary.

 Template 11: The Above-the-Line Executive Outreach